SajithLakjaya/Ideamart-C-Sharp-SMS-SDK/README.md

 	        }
         }

 * SMS receiving application is a simple web application.
-Therefore you must configure web.xml as below
+Therefore you must configure web.config as below

         <?xml version="1.0"?>
           <configuration>